puppetlabs/puppet-docs/source/dashboard/manual/1.2/configuring.markdown

           Require valid-user
         </Location>

     Notice that you need to leave an access exception for your puppet master(s).
-Alternately, you can configure Puppet to use a password when connecting to Dashboard by changing the URL (e.g. `http://username:password@dashboard.local:3000`) used in the `external_nodes` script and Puppet's `reporturl` setting.
-However, this currently requires patching Puppet's `http` report handler; see [issue 7173](http://projects.puppetlabs.com/issues/7173) for more details.
+Although it's possible to configure Puppet to use a password when connecting to Dashboard (by [adding a username and password](http://en.wikipedia.org/wiki/URI_scheme#Generic_syntax) to Puppet's `reporturl` and the URL used by the `external_nodes` script), this currently requires patching Puppet's `http` report handler; see [issue 7173](http://projects.puppetlabs.com/issues/7173) for more details.
 * **HTTPS (SSL) Encryption** --- When serving Dashboard via Apache, you can encrypt traffic between Puppet and the Dashboard.
-Using this requires a set of signed certificates from the puppet master --- see [generating certs and connecting to the puppet master](<# in-page anchor #>) for how to obtain them.
+Using this requires a set of signed certificates from the puppet master --- see [generating certs and connecting to the puppet master](#generating-certs-and-connecting-to-the-puppet-master) for how to obtain them.
 The example configuration in `ext/passenger/dashboard-vhost.conf` includes a commented-out vhost configured to use SSL.
 You may need to change the Apache directives `SSLCertificateFile`, `SSLCertificateKeyFile`, `SSLCACertificateFile`, and `SSLCARevocationFile` to the paths of the files created by the `cert` rake tasks.

     If you have Dashboard set up to use HTTPS, you'll need to add an `https` prefix to the `DASHBOARD_URL` in the `external_node` script and potentially correct the port number (443, by default).
 You may also need to change the `CERT_PATH`, `PKEY_PATH`, and `CA_PATH` variables if your puppet master's hostname is not `puppet` or if your ssldir is not `/etc/puppet/ssl`.

     In order for reporting to work correctly via SSL, you will have to be running puppet master via Passenger or some other app server/webserver combination that can handle SSL; reporting to an SSL Dashboard is not supported when running puppet master under WEBrick.
 You'll also have to change the `reporturl` setting in `puppet.conf` to start with "https" instead of "http".

+    **This information may be outdated, and is currently being checked for accuracy.**

 Performance
 -----------